byronka/memoria_project/README.md

 Memoria, a site for memories, production site at https://inmra.com/

+a Zip file of the production binary and necessary support files is available at https://renomad.com/memoria.zip

 This is a combination memorial and a family tree.
 It provides an ability to easily add information for family members.
 This information includes relations to other family members, biographical